chale1342/netbox-branch-review/README.md

 | peer_review_changerequest | Record a peer review (no status change)        |
 | revoke_changerequest      | Revoke existing approvals (pre-implementation) |

 Because NetBox’s Group UI currently only lists standard model permissions in the multiselect, custom codenames may not appear for manual selection.
-The plugin’s `post_migrate` signal ensures they are created; you can assign them via shell if needed.
+The plugin’s `post_migrate` hook ensures they are created; you can assign them via shell if needed.

 Suggested groups:
 - Change Managers: `approve_changerequest`, `merge_changerequest` (optionally also `peer_review_changerequest`).